 Like other traditional operas, it includes dances, songs, and music, with the orchestra primarily featuring guitars with concave frets and the Vietnamese two-cord guitar.

-13. Modern Vietnamese Culture
+13. Modern Culture

-Modern Vietnamese culture is a mix of traditional etiquette and contemporary influences from mid 20th century.
+Modern culture is a mix of traditional etiquette and contemporary influences from mid 20th century.
 With a growing economy and increasing tourism, Vietnam has incorporated elements of Western culture while maintaining its local heritage.
 From fashion and music to cuisine and technology, modern Vietnamese culture reflects a vibrant and evolving society, where both tradition and innovation coexist.

-14. Vietnamese Sports & Recreation Culture
+14. Sports & Recreation Culture

 Vietnamese sport culture is part of the nation’s etiquette, passed down through generations.
 Martial arts, particularly Vovinam (Việt Võ Đạo) and traditional wrestling, are deeply rooted in the culture, highlighting discipline and physical strength.
 Football is loved by pretty much anyone, uniting millions during international competitions.